Ryder Matos

-Ryder Matos Santos Pinto (born 27 February 1993) is a Brazilian professional footballer who plays as a winger or forward for club Perugia.
+Ryder Matos Santos Pinto (born 27 February 1993) is a Brazilian professional footballer who plays as a winger or forward for Maltese club Hibernians.

 Club career

 Fiorentina

 Born in Seabra, Bahia, Matos was scouted by Fiorentina's sport director Pantaleo Corvino aged 15, while playing for Vitória.
 He moved to La Viola in 2008, and was promoted to the Primavera squad in 2010.

 2012–2013: Loan to Bahia

 On 29 June 2012, Matos moved back to Brazil, joining Vitória's fierce rivals Bahia on loan.
 Despite being initially assigned to the youth team, he made his debut as a professional on 8 August, coming on as a second-half substitute in a 0–0 home draw against Portuguesa for the Campeonato Brasileiro Série A championship.

 Matos was definitely promoted to Bahia's main squad in 2013, and appeared sparingly during the Campeonato Baiano championship, in which his side finished second.
 He scored his first professional goal on 2 June, netting the first of a 2–1 win against Internacional.